 These PB&J Kabobs have it all goin’ on.

 - PB&J! – At their very most basic, these are still just good old, tried-and-true, peanut butter and jelly sandwiches … but a whole lot cuter and more fun!
+(Because pinwheel recipes make any sandwich cuter and more fun!)
 No doubt about it, PB&J is simply a winner.
 You can change it up with nut-free butters, different jellies … so many options.
 But no matter its form or variety, PB&J has solid staying power, and a five-star rating from practically every kid, everywhere, ever.
 When you’re looking for lunchtime inspiration, it’s always a good place to start!

 - Wow Factor! – But … no matter how much kids adore PB&J, it does tend to get a bit boring after awhile, doesn’t it?
 These kabobs take it from ho-hum to wow!
 Lucky for lunch boxes everywhere, here at THK, we have some solid experience with the PB&J wow factor.
 Hint … for more inspiration, peek at our Hungry Hippos Sandwiches or our Peanut Butter and Granola Crunch Wrap (which is quickly becoming one of the all-time most popular recipes we’ve ever posted).
 No lunchtime is ho-hum with one of these around!